sorifull123/sorifull123/README.md

 Follow me on [GitHub](https://github.com/sorifull123) |
 Connect on [LinkedIn](https://www.linkedin.com/in/md-soriful-hasan-53a9b52b3/)
 ## 🚀 About Me
-I'm a Front End Web developer passionate about making error-free websites with 100% client satisfaction.
-I am passionate about learning and sharing my knowledge with others as publicly as possible.
-I love to solve real-world problems.
-I am strategic and goal-oriented, and I always work with an end goal in mind.
-Over the past years, I created 100s of websites for my clients.
-I pride myself on doing quality work and maintaining excellent communication.
-Most of the time I work with WordPress, but I also enjoy working with ReactJS, JavaScript, and PHP.
+I'm a skilled  Mobile App Developer passionate about creating error-free websites and mobile applications with 100% client satisfaction.
+Alongside my expertise in web development with technologies like Java, PHP, and MySQL, I also have strong skills in mobile app development using Java, PHP, Firebase, and MySQL.
+I am driven by a love for learning and enjoy sharing my knowledge openly.
+Solving real-world problems strategically is my focus, and I work with a clear end goal in mind.
+Over the years, I've delivered high-quality work to my clients by building 100s of websites and several mobile applications, ensuring excellent communication throughout each project.

 ## 🧑‍💻 Skills & Experience:
-- ✅ WordPress
-- ✅ JavaScript
+- ✅ Java
 - ✅ PHP
+- ✅ API Integration
-- ✅ HTML5 / CSS3 / SASS / Bootstrap
+- ✅ MySQL/Firebase
-- ✅ Photoshop / Illustrator
+- ✅ Figma